sathify/CCSS/README.md

 component-css
 =============

 Large web applications generally have a lot of CSS files and many developers working on them simultaneously.
-With the advent of so many frameworks, guidelines, tools and methodologies like OOCSS, SMASS, BEM, etc., there needs to be a CSS architecture which describes a way to author it which is maintainable, manageable, and scalable.
+With the advent of so many frameworks, guidelines, tools and methodologies like OOCSS, SMACSS, BEM, etc., developers need a CSS architecture that is maintainable, manageable, and scalable.

-We all know reusable, component-based web development is definitely the way forward.
+As a frontend engineer, I believe that component-based web development is the way forward.
 [Web components](http://css-tricks.com/modular-future-web-components/)  are a collection of standards that are working their way through the W3C.
 They allow us to bundle up markup and styles into reusable HTML elements which are *truly encapsulated*.
-What this means is we need to start thinking about "component based css development".
+What this means is we need to start thinking about **component based CSS development**.
 While the browser makers are implementing these standards, we can use *soft-encapsulation* in the meantime.

 Component CSS is an architecture which simplifies the CSS authoring experience for large web applications.